 It is not the right time to take a risk

 I am not brave enough

 All these thoughts can eventually be ignored, and it is the difference between wanting to make a change and doing something to make that change happen.

 Allowing yourself to believe it, you can achieve it.

-Bizzybee, otherwise known as Erin, is a remote personal assistant based in Cheshire.
-She works with different kinds of businesses from small office-based businesses to solo entrepreneurs working from home.
+Bizzybee, otherwise known as Erin, is a Virtual Assistant based in Cheshire, UK.
+She works with different kinds of businesses, from small office-based businesses to solo entrepreneurs working from home.
 As a virtual assistant, she is able to work all over the united kingdom from her very own office.